 Client: Dutch Open Air MuseumThe Dutch Open-air Museum and Rijksmuseum collaborated in a major project: an exhibition that explains 5000 years of Dutch History.
-IJsfontein was awarded the honourable task of designing and producing this exhibit.
+IJsfontein was awarded the honorable task of designing and producing this exhibition.
 Luckily, they weren’t alone.
 Together with Kossman.deJong, film producer Redrum and lead by XPEX, we worked for 2 years on the Canon of the Netherlands.

 50 Image Windows, 10 Time Periods

 The Canon is divided over 50 image windows.
 These are the 50 things you need to know about the history of the Netherlands, starting from the dolmens, structures made of stone from 3000 B.C.
 In the exhibit these image windows are distributed over the 10 time periods from De Rooij, which are used in Dutch History education.
 The exhibit tells about the flourish of the Netherlands as well as the slavery and oppression.